grafana/agent/docs/user/_index.md

 Grafana Agent collects and forwards telemetry data to open source deployments of the LGTM (Loki, Grafana, Tempo, Mimir) Stack, Grafana Cloud, or Grafana Enterprise, where your data can then be analyzed.
 You can install Grafana Agent on Kubernetes and Docker, or as a system process for Linux, macOS, and Windows machines.

-The Grafana Agent is open source and its source code is available on GitHub at https://github.com/grafana/agent.
+Grafana Agent is open source and its source code is available on GitHub at https://github.com/grafana/agent.

 Grafana Agent is for engineers, operators, or administrators who want to collect and forward telemetry data for analysis and on-call alerting.
 Those operating Grafana Agent must install and configure Grafana Agent to properly collect telemetry data and monitor the health of running agents.

 ## Features

-There are other ways of sending metrics, logs and traces to the LGTM Stack, Grafana Cloud or Grafana Enterprise, but there are a few advantages of using the Grafana Agent.
+There are other ways of sending metrics, logs and traces to the LGTM Stack, Grafana Cloud or Grafana Enterprise, but there are a few advantages of using Grafana Agent.
 These features are outlined below.

 * Provides a one-stop solution for collecting metrics, logs, and traces.
 * Collects out-of-the-box telemetry from popular projects like MySQL through integrations